matai-2020/kim-WD09/README.md

 A static site can be deployed using the [Netlify tutorial](https://www.gatsbyjs.org/tutorial/blog-netlify-cms-tutorial/).

-This site is live on https://kim-wd09.netlify.app/
+A new demo site of a fintech company, called ScoreTech, using the starte above is live on https://kim-wd09.netlify.app/